Our Review Process

 It is advised that women with PCOD should exercise regularly as it has multiple benefits in treating PCOD.

 Medication can have certain risks.
 However, medications can help the ovaries to release eggs normally.
 They can increase the chances of multiple births (twins or more).
 They can also cause ovarian hyperstimulation.
 This is when ovaries release too many hormones.
 It can cause symptoms such as abdominal bloating and pelvic pain.
+Read more about uses and side effects of sugar tablet

 To reduce the long-term risk of developing cancer in the womb lining, which is associated with not having regular periods.
 The doctors recommend a few PCOS medications like the contraceptive pill to induce regular periods, or periods can also be induced using an intermittent course of progestogen tablets.